markspan/MovieMerger/README.md

 # MovieMerger
 ## Merge MP4 and LSL Audio from XDF

-This script is designed to merge an MP4 video file with an audio stream from an XDF file.
+This simple script is designed to merge an MP4 video file with an audio stream from an XDF file.
 It leverages the capabilities of [Lab Streaming Layer (LSL)](https://labstreaminglayer.readthedocs.io/info/what_is_lsl.html) to handle synchronized data streams, [TimeShot](https://github.com/markspan/TimeShot) for precise timestamping, and [AudioCapture](https://github.com/labstreaminglayer/App-AudioCapture) for capturing audio data.

 ## Overview